Maximize Muscle Growth: Hypertrophy Macros

 Key Takeaways

-- Carbohydrates provide the energy needed for intense workouts and support muscle recovery and growth.
+- Carbohydrates (3–7 g/kg) are the primary energy source for intense workouts and post-workout recovery.

 The Importance of Protein in Muscle Growth